thindil/nish/README.md

 #### Global and local aliases

-The shell allows to declare not only standard aliases, which are available everywhere, but also aliases which available only in the selected directories.
+The shell allows declaring not only standard aliases, which are available everywhere, but also aliases which available only in the selected directories.
-For example you can declare alias `build` which in one directory will be executing `make -j5` and in another `nim release`.
+For example, you can declare alias `build` which in one directory will be executing `make -j5` and in another `nim release`.
 Aliases can be declared for just one directory or for each subdirectory of the selected directory too.
 At this moment, available options for aliases are:

-* Id: The id of the alias, used mostly for deleting the selected alias
+* ID: The ID of the alias, used mostly for deleting the selected alias
 * Name: The name of the alias.
 The text which have to be entered to execute the alias.
 It doesn't need to be unique, but if two aliases in the same directory have the same name, then the first one will be executed.